Reviews You Can Rely On

 Our Verdict

 The Pomoca Climb Pro S Glide are the best skins we know of.
 We aren't alone in regarding them highly.
 They optimize various competing criteria and excel in surprising ways.
 All skins are a compromise, but the Pomoca strikes the best balance and offers pleasant perks.
 For all-around backcountry skiing, you can't do better.
-Our review of the best climbing skins shows how it stacks up versus competing products.
+Our review of climbing skins shows how it stacks up versus competing products.

 REASONS TO BUY